 This is an experimental demonstration of THz wave detection with charge-neutral epitaxial graphene.

-Elvire De Beck, astronomer at the Department of Space, Earth and Environment, who did not take part in the research, explains the possible implications for practical astronomy:
+Elvire De Beck, an astronomer at the Department of Space, Earth, and Environment, who did not take part in the research, explains the possible implications for practical astronomy:

 Sergey Kubatkin, professor at the Quantum Device Physics Laboratory and co-author of the paper, explains: